2015 WPS REGULATIONS effective January 2, 2017

 - Pesticide safety training.
 You must provide in-depth pesticide safety training for both pesticide handlers and agricultural workers.
 EPA has specific requirements for the content of this training.
 Use our WPS training page to learn more.

 - Pesticide safety poster.
 You must display a pesticide safety poster at a central location.
 This poster must have been developed by the EPA like the one at right, or must contain specific information listed in the How to Comply Manual.
+The manual and posters are available for purchase from NPSEC.

 - Pesticide application and hazard information (SDS) and access to the information — centrally-located pesticide application information and safety data sheets (SDS) in an area accessible to workers and handlers.
 This information must be kept for 2 years on the establishment and must be provided to the employee, medical personnel or the employee’s designated representative upon request.